-- 137. The principle of proportionality requires that measures adopted do not exceed the limits of what is appropriate and necessary in order to attain the objectives legitimately pursued by the legislation in question; where there is a choice between several appropriate measures, recourse must be had to the least onerous, and the disadvantages caused must not be disproportionate to the aims pursued67. - 138.
-It follows that fines must not be disproportionate to the aims pursued (i.e. compliance with the rules relating to the protection of natural persons with regard to the processing of personal data and rules relating to the free movement of personal data), and that the amount of the fine imposed must be proportionate to the infringement, viewed as a whole, account being taken, in particular, of the gravity of the infringement68. - 139.
-The supervisory authority shall therefore verify that the amount of the fine is proportionate both to the severity of the infringement and to the size of the undertaking to which the entity that committed the infringement belongs,69 and that the fine imposed shall thereby not exceed what is necessary to achieve the objectives pursued by the GDPR. - 140.
+- 138. It follows that fines must not be disproportionate to the aims pursued (i.e. compliance with the rules relating to the protection of natural persons with regard to the processing of personal data and rules relating to the free movement of personal data), and that the amount of the fine imposed must be proportionate to the infringement, viewed as a whole, account being taken, in particular, of the gravity of the infringement74. - 139.
+The supervisory authority shall therefore verify that the amount of the fine is proportionate both to the severity of the infringement and to the size of the undertaking to which the entity that committed the infringement belongs, 75 and that the fine imposed shall thereby not exceed what is necessary to achieve the objectives pursued by the GDPR. - 140.
 As a particular derivative of the principle of proportionality, the supervisory authority may consider in accordance with national law to further reduce the fine on the basis of the principle of inability to pay.
 Any such reduction requires exceptional circumstances.
-In line with the European Commission's Guidelines on the method of setting fines70, there has to be objective evidence that the imposition of the fine would irretrievably jeopardise the economic viability of the undertaking concerned.
+In line with the European Commission's Guidelines on the method of setting fines76, there has to be objective evidence that the imposition of the fine would irretrievably jeopardise the economic viability of the undertaking concerned.
 Furthermore, the risks need to be analysed in a specific social and economic context. - a) Economic viability: The undertaking is required to provide detailed financial data (for the last five years as well as projections for the current and next two years) to allow the supervisory authority to examine the likely future development of key factors such as solvency, liquidity and profitability.
-The European Courts have stated that, the mere circumstance that an undertaking is in a poor financial situation, or will be after a large fine, does not meet the requirement "since recognition of such an obligation would be tantamount to giving an unjustified competitive advantage to undertakings least well adapted to the market conditions."74 The assessment of the undertaking's ability to pay the fine considers also possible restructuring plans and their state of implementation, relations with external financial partners/institutions such as banks and relations with shareholders72. - b) Proof of value loss: A fine reduction may be granted only if the imposition of the fine would jeopardise the economic viability of an undertaking and cause its assets to lose all or most of their
+The European Courts have stated that, the mere circumstance that an undertaking is in a poor financial situation, or will be after a large fine, does not meet the requirement "since recognition of such an obligation would be tantamount to giving an unjustified competitive advantage to undertakings least well adapted to the market conditions."77 The assessment of the undertaking's ability to pay the fine considers also possible restructuring plans and their state of implementation, relations with external financial partners/institutions such as banks and relations with shareholders78. - b) Proof of value loss: A fine reduction may be granted only if the imposition of the fine would jeopardise the economic viability of an undertaking and cause its assets to lose all or most of their value.79A direct causal link between the fine and the significant loss of value of the assets must be shown.
+There is no automatic acceptance that bankruptcy or insolvency will necessarily result in significant loss of asset value.
+Furthermore, there can be no question of the fine having threatened